Spezza, Klingberg score as the Stars top Kings 4-2

+DALLAS (AP) - Limited to 11 forwards because of injuries, the Dallas Stars got the game they needed from top scorers Jason Spezza and John Klingberg.

-DALLAS (AP) - Jason Spezza and John Klingberg each had a goal and an assist, and the Dallas Stars snapped a three-game losing streak with a 4-2 victory over the Los Angeles Kings on Tuesday night.
+Spezza and Klingberg each had a goal and an assist and the Stars snapped a three-game losing streak with a 4-2 victory over the Los Angeles Kings on Tuesday night.

 Anze Kopitar and Tyler Toffoli scored second-period goals for the Kings, who lost their fifth straight.
 Jonathan Quick stopped 19 shots for Los Angeles.